Semi-Pro Pressure Washer Buyer’s Guide

 If a commercial pressure washer seems petite to you then you need to go Semi-Pro.
 These washers feature larger pumps, engines or motors.
 They are perfectly poised to handle the rugged demands of a work place as well as downsize for home based requirements.
 Moreover, they are fast.
 With significantly higher power output, PSI and GPM rating than commercial washers, they will reduce the time needed for power washing.
 Also, consider their positioning with respect to professional grade pressure washers – Semi pro units are cheaper, use less water, require less power and use similar quality components.
 All they lack is the additional bells and whistles that make professional washers so darn expensive.

-What You Can Expect From A Semi-Pro Unit
+What You Can Expect From A Commercial Pressure Washer

 If you plan on using detergent or soap solution then you have two choices among Semi-Pro pressure washers.
 One is to go with detergent tanks and the other cheaper alternative is a siphon tube that you can use in tandem with a bucket of water and detergent.
 Naturally the more efficient choice is a detergent tank.
 So look for Semi-pro units that provide this feature if you intend to clean sidings and dirty floors.